 Tendile seems disappointed, as well he might.
 I know what he is thinking: this Malintzin will not assume the trappings of Feathered Serpent yet in all other ways he acts like a god.
 He is as confused as I am.
 What will he tell Montezuma?

 The thunder god with the golden hair says something to Aguilar.

-“My lord Alvarado wishes to know if the Mexica have returned his helmet.”
+“My lord Alvarado wishes to know if the Aztecs have returned his helmet.”

 I pass on this request.
 Tendile raises a hand and the rest of the porters – there must be more than a hundred – hurry forward.
 “My lord Montezuma has done this, and more besides,” Tendile says.

 Straw mats are laid on the sand at Feathered Serpent’s feet and the helmet is produced, filled to the brim with gold dust.
-Then other objects are produced; gold figurines in the shapes of ducks, deer, jaguars and monkeys; gold necklaces and bracelets; a gold wand studded with pearls; gold shields inlaid with precious stones; mosaics in turquoise and onyx; statues and masks carved in wood; jade pendants and brooches; fans of solid silver; a head dress of quetzal plumes studded with jade and pearls; capes of finest feather work; jewellery of shell, gold, turquoise and jade; and five emeralds of enormous size.
+Then other objects are produced; gold figurines in the shapes of ducks, deer, jaguars and monkeys; gold necklaces and bracelets; a gold wand studded with pearls; gold shields inlaid with precious stones; mosaics in turquoise and onyx; statues and masks carved in wood; jade pendants and brooches; fans of solid silver; capes of finest feather work; jewellery of shell, gold, turquoise and jade; and five emeralds of enormous size.

 The thunder gods and their moles stare slack-jawed in astonishment.
 Then the final gifts are brought forward; two identical discs, each the size of a cartwheel and two inches thick, one of silver, the other of gold.
 The silver disc has the figure of a woman at its centre, Sister Moon; the gold disc has the figure of Lord Sun on his throne.